-Guild will monitor the timeliness of medical appointments, referrals to specialists and treatment provision etc through review of current certification via Workers Compensation medical certificates.
+Guild will monitor the timeliness of medical appointments, referrals to specialists and treatment provision etc through review of current certification via the Workers Compensation medical certificate.
 This will allow tracking of the periods of certification but also ensure ability to plan progress reviews of an injured worker.
 Medical certificates should only provide for a total incapacity of a maximum of 28 days.
 If longer periods are deemed necessary by the practitioner, they must provide reasons to support such certification and provide an appropriate review date.
 This information will be file noted on the claims system and further information requested if required.

 If a worker decides to change their Primary Treating Medical Practitioner during the claim, they need to advise their employer and Guild Insurance of the new doctor as soon as possible.
-The worker may be required to provide authority to release medical records relating to their injury to the new primary treating medical practitioner.
 It is an expectation of any appointed IMC that monitoring of medical appointments will occur and any concerns communicated to Guild and all relevant stakeholders.